Stephen McPartland: Parliamentary career

 McPartland supported Brexit in the 2016 EU membership referendum.

-In December 2017, a BBC investigation, following the Grenfell Tower fire, reported that McPartland had lobbied against tighter regulation on limiting use of flammable material in furniture through his role as chair of the All Party Parliamentary Furniture Industry Group.
-The investigation argued the group was seen by the furniture industry as a way of lobbying government and that the British Furniture Confederation funded a secretariat to help McPartland run the APPG.
-It reported that two months after intervening he had been given a place on the board of Furniture Village on a salary of £42,000 a year.
-McPartland stated that he did not lobby Ministers and was an MP, not a lobbyist.
-He further said that Furniture Village was a retailer, not a manufacturer and imported products globally.

-In the House of Commons he sits on the Finance Committee and the Liaison Committee.
-He has previously sat on the Science and Technology Committee and the Regulatory Reform Committee until it dissolved in May 2021.

-On 7 July 2022, he was appointed Minister of State for Security at the Home Office as part of the caretaker government installed by outgoing Prime Minister Boris Johnson.
+On 7 July 2022, he was appointed Minister of State for Security at the Home Office as part of the caretaker government installed by outgoing Prime Minister Boris Johnson, tasked with taking the National Security Act through Bill Committee.
 He was made a privy councillor upon his appointment.
 He was not reappointed by the incoming Prime Minister Liz Truss and returned to the backbenches.

-In January 2023 he was the only Conservative MP to vote against the Government on the Second Reading of the Strikes (Minimum Service Levels) Bill, describing it as "shameful" and an attack on individual Trade Union members.
+In January 2023 he was the only Conservative MP to vote against the Government on the Second Reading of the Strikes (Minimum Service Levels) Bill, describing it as "shameful" and an attack on individual trade union members.

-On 13 February 2023, McPartland announced that would not be seeking reelection at the next general election.
+In February 2023, McPartland announced that he would seek re-election at the next general election, which was subsequently held in July 2024.